LI Projects

 These computational scientists will help State research groups take advantage of advanced cyberinfrastructure deployed across LONI and the nation.
 Distributed across the LI participating campuses, these staff are experts in the use of LONI hardware and cyberinfrastructure, including parallel computing, networks, visualization, grids, computational mathematics, and data management.

-These projects will be based on applications from all State campuses, with the applicants being encouraged to commit some internal resources.
+These projects will be based on applications from all State campuses, with the applicants being encouraged to commit some internal resources, such as access to the PI's LONI allocation and getting students and postdocs involved in the collaboration.
 The projects will be in computational biology and materials science applications; however, we expect projects from other areas of importance to the State, in disciplines ranging from astrophysics, CFD, coastal science, medicine, engineering, digital arts and humanities, and business.
 Application teams from all State campuses and all companies will be eligible to apply for LI partnerships to develop applications that make use of LONI hardware and the staff.

-To aid in the professional development of the LI CS researchers, it is expected that they will be given opportunities to make a significant intellectual contribution to the formalisms, algorithms, and codes or the analysis and interpretation of results; and therefore, it is expected that they will be co-authors on publications resulting from projects in which their time was committed.
+To aid in the professional development of the LI CS researchers, it is expected that they will be given opportunities to make a significant intellectual contribution to the formalisms, algorithms, and codes or the analysis and interpretation of results; and therefore, it is expected that the LI CSs will be co-authors on publications resulting from projects in which their time was committed.